Gassandrid/ewan.my/content/Thoughts/The New Youtube Process.md

 2. **Gestation**

 These notes will remain in this folder for some time, and every time I find myself with some free time I will turn to the todo tags, and clean up the web clipping content with my own personal thoughts.
 Like I said, this will mostly be the things that I thought and felt about the video, but I will also go over the content roughly.
 I will return to this every now and then, and because of the clippings the notes will have all the right metadata and structure that they need.
-They will also get the "youtube" tag.

 3. **Maturity**